 The program that has recruited the most "one and done" players is the University of Kentucky coached by John Calipari.
 They have built their teams around young, extremely talented players who stay one year and then move on.
 For the most part, this has been a successful approach and Kentucky has one many a game and played in several National Championships since the year 2000 winning one time.

-My Duke Blue Devils lead by the legendary Duke coach, coach Mike Krzyzewski (AKA Coach K) have also adopted the “one and done” philosophy in recent years.
-They have been very successful winning a national championship in 2015 lead by Jahlil Okafor.
-Tyus Jones and Justise Winslow (All freshman).
+My Duke Blue Devils led by the legendary Duke coach, coach Mike Krzyzewski (AKA Coach K) have also adopted the "one and done" philosophy in recent years.
+They have been very successful winning a national championship in 2015 led by Jahlil Okafor.
+Tyus Jones and Justise Winslow (All freshmen).
 These fantastic freshmen all turned professional following their Freshman year and the Championship.
-Duke has had several “One and Done” players other than the trio that lead the 2015 National Championship including Corey Maggette, Kyrie Irving, Jabari Parker, Jayson Tatum, and Harry Giles among others.
+Duke has had several "One and Done" players other than the trio that leads the 2015 National Championship including Corey Maggette, Kyrie Irving, Jabari Parker, Jayson Tatum, and Harry Giles among others.
 Not quite Kentucky, but close.

 I think the Jury is still out as to whether "One and Done" is the way to go.
 On One hand, these players who play only one year in college are super talented and most end up doing well at the next level(AKA the NBA).
 If you are a college coach and recruiting these players, do you just say "nah, that's ok" if you know they won't be on campus long?